JMMP-Group/NEMO_validation/README.md

 Output files are stored in the directory `config.sh: DOUT_EN4`

-## Process monthly data
+## Process monthly data to generate model error profiles with respect to EN4 profiles
-In recent coast development env (my conda env coast_nov2022)

-we use **iter_sub_METEST.sh**  to submit over all years and months separately, its a bit dumb as some months have only a few profiles asn some much more so the queue time for the serial sbatch should really be a bit more dynamic e.g. the longer ones take hours the shorter ones take minutes
+We use **iter_sub_METEST.sh**  to submit over all years and months separately, its a bit dumb as some months have only a few profiles and some much more so the queue time for the serial sbatch should really be a bit more dynamic e.g. the longer ones take hours the shorter ones take minutes